danmohedano/danmohedano/README.md

 I'm a Computer Engineer graduated from UAM.
 I developed my thesis on the subject of Quantum-Enhanced Machine Learning algorithms.
 The resulting Python library can be found [here](https://github.com/danmohedano/scikit-qlearn).

-I'm currently enrolled in a Double Master's in Computer Engineering and Cybersecurity at UC3M.
-I am also Vice-president and member of the SW team at [STAR UC3M](https://www.staruc3m.com/), a student rocketry association.
+I'm currently enrolled in a Master's in Computer Engineering at UC3M, where I serve as a Research Assistant (RA).
+I am also Vice-president and member of the Avionics team at [STAR UC3M](https://www.staruc3m.com/), a student rocketry association.

 [![Dani's GitHub stats](https://github-readme-stats.vercel.app/api?username=danmohedano&count_private=true&theme=buefy&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)